SpadyDong/ImageLidarAlign-KITTI/README.md

 # ImageLidarAlign
-Align image and lidar points for kitti odometry points.
+Align image and lidar points for kitti odometry datasets.